authelia/authelia/docs/content/integration/prologue/get-started.md

 ---
 title: "Get started"
 description: "A getting started guide for Authelia."
-lead: "This document serves as a get started guide for Authelia.
+summary: "This document serves as a get started guide for Authelia.
 It contains links to various sections and has some key notes in questions frequently asked by people looking to perform setup for the first time."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []